biomedicalinformaticsgroup/cadmus/README.md

 -> Return of the esearch_results files.
 The files are saved under the format YYYY_MM_DD_HH_MM_SS.json.
 They contain a dictionary with the date the query was run, the query, the number of PMIDs cadmus will look for, and the list of the newly identified PMIDs.

--> Update the clean up fonction to remove unnecessary files.
+-> Update the clean up function to remove unnecessary files.